luised94/lab_utils/README.md

 7. HIGH- Correlation matrix, heatmaps, feature correlations,
 9. MED- Create through documentation for all repositories
 10. MED- Analyze other code in paperpile directory to redesing and incorporate into code repository
+11. LOW- Add better formatting for echo commands.
+12. MED- Use renv to manage R packages for each module.